 Want the easy know-how for dividing a whole chicken?

-Maybe you don’t want to thaw a whole chicken when your family wants a recipe with chicken breasts.
+Maybe you don’t want to spend a lot of time thawing chicken when your family wants a recipe with chicken breasts.

 My family and I raise and harvest our own chickens each year.
 Every year but sometimes twice a year, we purchase a cluster of small day-old chicks to feed out.
 They are ready in about 8 weeks.

 Then, we harvest our own birds on our property.
-I have other posts about raising and butchering chickens.
+I have other posts about raising and butchering chicken.
 I’ll post them down below.